Faizan-Khan1401700/Electronics-Sales-Analysis/README.md

 ### Limitations
+As the Data was from a business that was recently started and only consisted of Data around a year, so analyzing it properly was also a challenge.
 The data consisted of some spelling mistakes in the region section, so I had to replace the spellings and have a specific order to it.
 The data consisted of few records having no values, so we dropped those records.
 We need to calculate the sales based on Quantity and Price given.

 ### Refferences